 Below are five reasons you should give watermelon a try:

 - Rehydrates — Watermelon’s high water content (a whopping 92%), makes it a natural thirst-quencher.
 Plus, like Gatorade, it’s a great source of the electrolytes potassium and magnesium, which your body loses through sweating.
 For an added boost of sodium following an intense workout, add in a pinch of salt (it’s delicious too!).

-- Improves recovery — Watermelons are a unique source of the amino acid L-citrulline, which athletes are clamoring for due to its known property of speeding up recovery.
+- Improves recovery — Watermelons are a unique source of the amino acid L-citrulline, coveted for its known property of speeding up recovery.
 Athletes take citrulline supplements to enhance blood flow to tissues and muscles and reduce lactic acid buildup.
 One glass of watermelon juice contains an estimated 600 mg — enough to see results.

 - Easy-to-prepare and just plain delicious — You can make watermelon juice in a pinch by blending 2-3 cups of watermelon chunks, straining the mixture, and serving it over ice.
-For an added zing, try combining it with a squeeze of lime, chopped herbs like mint or basil, or a pinch of salt.
-For inspiration, check out these features by Bon Appetit and blogger Elizabeth Rider.
+For an added zing, try combining it with a squeeze of lime, chopped herbs like mint or basil, and/or a pinch of salt.
+For inspiration, check out these recipes from Bon Appetit and blogger Elizabeth Rider.
 The National Watermelon Promotion Board created this handy video to show just how easy it is.

 (We’re not making this stuff up!
 Live Strong, World’s Healthiest Foods, and the Journal of Agricultural and Food Chemistry explain the science around the benefits of watermelon juice.
 Plus, just take look around your grocery store — brands like WTRMLN WTR and What a Melon receive a prime spot on refrigerated shelves.)